 5. Always keep food and water bowls clean, wash and rinse them well, separately from human food dishes.
 Plastic bowls may have to be replaced periodically.

-7. Make looking after your pet, family fun.
-Do not feed any scraps from your table.
+7. Do not feed any scraps from your table.

 8. Weaned puppies should be fed three times a day until 6 months of age; twice a day until one years of age and only once thereafter.
-In the case of large breeds, you can feed your junior dog twice daily until he / she is 18 months old or until he / she tells you to feed her only once daily.
+In the case of large breeds, you can feed your junior dog twice daily until they’re about 18 months old.
 The adult and senior maintenance diets are based on once daily feeding, but this can be broken into two feeds especially in deep chested breeds.
 Pregnant and lactating bitches can be fed ad lib

 Toxic Food and Foods to Avoid Feeding your Dog